borisdj/FixedWidthParserWriter/README.md

 List<string> ErrorsLog : new List<string>() ........... // output field, logs ErrorMessages
 List<string> WarningsLog : new List<string>() ......... // output field, List for Warnings
 ```
-*_Special feature is '**DYNAMIC Settings**' with which Attributes values can be defined at runtime, for all usage types.
+*-Special feature is '**DYNAMIC Settings**' with which Attributes values can be defined at runtime, for all usage types.
 Data is forwarded using Dict with PropertyName and new independent Attribute with parameter values:
 `Dictionary<string, FixedWidthAttribute> dynamicSettings`.
 It can be set for all needed Properties when having no Attributes, or just add/override some specific.